theochem/iodata/CONTRIBUTING.rst

     # When you need to read one line.
     line = next(lit)

-    # When section appear in a file in fixed order, you can use helper functions.
+    # When sections appear in a file in fixed order, you can use helper functions.
     data1 = _load_helper_section1(lit)
     data2 = _load_helper_section2(lit)